danishin/webrtc-automator/README.md

 2. SBT

 # TODO
-1. Haven't checked if `fetch` or `update` actually works.
+1. Haven't checked if `fetch` actually works.
 Since my internet connection is too slow for it.
 Will do when back at home.

-2. Currently only supports iOS.

 # Features
 1. Build `WebRTCiOS.framework`.